Karima Shapandar: Messiah Complex

-Along with fellow Marauders Sunfire, Gambit, Prism, Blockbuster, Lady Mastermind, and Scalphunter, Malice travels to Cooperstown, Alaska to find the baby but instead come across the Purifiers and they come to blows.
+Along with fellow Marauders Sunfire, Gambit, Prism, Blockbuster, Lady Mastermind, and Scalphunter, Malice travels to Cooperstown, Alaska to find the infant Hope Summers, but instead come across the Purifiers and they come to blows.

 The next time she is seen, she is fighting Colossus along with Arclight, Frenzy, and Unuscione.
 She then teams up with Lady Mastermind in taking out Wolverine by throwing a disguised Scrambler at him.
 After he realizes the deception, she hits him with an energy blast.
 While asking him about how he wants to die, Nightcrawler teleports in and knocks her out along with Lady Mastermind.

 She recovers and joins Gambit, Sunfire and Vertigo when they confront Bishop, who is about to kill the baby.
-She seems to show a lot of affection towards the baby and finds it extraordinary that she isn't scared at all when she picks her up.
-She is present when Gambit delivers the baby to Mystique (in the guise of Mister Sinister) at the Marauders' base on Muir Isle and later battles the X-Men, X-Factor and X-Force when they arrive to take the baby.
-During the final battle over the child, Omega Sentinel is stabbed and somehow incapacitated by Pixie's Soul Dagger.
+She seems to show a lot of affection towards the baby and finds it extraordinary that she is not scared when she picks her up.
+She is present when Gambit delivers the baby to Mystique (in the guise of Mister Sinister) at the Marauders' base on Muir Island and later battles the X-Men, X-Factor and X-Force when they arrive to take the baby.
+During the final battle over the child, Omega Sentinel is stabbed and incapacitated by Pixie's Soul Dagger.

 Divided We Stand

 After the events of Messiah Complex, Karima manages to recover being taken over by the digital Malice, but has no memory of the events that took place, apparently a side effect of being wounded with Pixie's Soul Dagger.
 All she knows is that some of her files have been infected or damaged by a virus and can no longer access them in case of reinfection.
 She stayed with the Acolytes, saying the only reason she is there is because Professor Xavier was there for her when she was first turned into a Sentinel.

 After asking Magneto which of their philosophies was right, Karima helps Magneto to revive the Professor from his coma and defends him against Joanna Cargill's murder attempt.
 Karima tries to stop Cargill by bombarding her with microwave radiation, but her physical invulnerability proves to be too much for her, and Cargill severely damages her.
 Magneto manages to stop Cargill from killing Xavier by firing a surgical laser into her eye when Exodus shows up and after trying to kill Magneto, engages the Professor in a fight on the astral plane.
 When they finish their skirmish, Karima, Magneto, and Xavier leave the Acolytes and as Xavier parts with Karima and Magneto, he asks them not to follow him.

 Later, Xavier returns to New Avalon and convinces Exodus to disband the Acolytes and find a new way to help mutantkind.
 While Exodus embarks on a personal pilgrimage to this effect, Karima, along with Amelia Voght and Random decide to relocate to San Francisco.

-Following Cable's death at the end of Second Coming, Karima can be seen attending the memorial service for Cable.
+Following Cable's death at the end of Second Coming, Karima attends his memorial service.